 Noelle Goff-Kurlander - Digital Communications Advisor

-Dorothy Reikie - Public Engagement Coordinator
+Dorothy Reikie - Communications Coordinator

 Elaine joined the NHPC in February 2014.
 She brings over 30 years of experience in executive level communications, mergers/acquisitions, marketing, advertising, brand, and electronic communications.
 She considers herself fortunate to have been involved in major initiatives through positions in corporate, government, various utilities, benefits, and health and wellness.
 She has owned and operated her own communications consulting business, providing strategic planning, and executive coaching services.